National Cancer Institute

 Chemoprevention refers to the use of natural or synthetic compounds to interfere with early stages of carcinogenesis, before invasive cancer appears.
 Several agents have proven benefit.

 Selective estrogen receptor modulators (tamoxifen and raloxifene), taken daily for up to 5 years, reduce breast cancer incidence by 50% in high-risk women.
 Widespread use of these medications for prevention is limited because of side effects (hot flashes, and in the case of tamoxifen, endometrial cancer).
-(Refer to the PDQ summary on Breast Cancer Prevention for more information.)
+For more information, see Breast Cancer Prevention.

 - William WN, Heymach JV, Kim ES, et al.: Molecular targets for cancer chemoprevention.
 Nat Rev Drug Discov 8 (3): 213-25, 2009.